Celebrating Independence from Diet Rules: Embrace Balanced Eating

 Let’s talk about something I hear all the time — “cheat days.”

 You’ve probably heard people say, “I was good all week, so I deserve this cheat meal.”
 But here’s the truth: I don’t believe in cheat days.
 Not because I don’t love a burger off the grill or a festive dessert — but because this mindset is rooted in guilt, shame, and restriction.
-And none of that belongs on your wellness journey.
+None of that belongs on your wellness journey.

 With the Fourth of July upon us, it’s the perfect time to release the pressure to “eat perfectly” or “earn your indulgences.”
 You don’t need a cheat day.
 You need balance.